affkoul/swift-ios-livestream-app-socket-backend/README.md

 2. Run npm install to install dependencies.

-3. Configure the server port properly.
+3. Open app.js, configure the server port and SSL KEY and CRT properly.

 4. Run node app.js to start the server.